Abubakar Gumi: Early career

-In 1947, Abubakar Gumi left his job as secretary to Qadi Attahiru and went to teach at the Kano Law School, which he had previously attended.
-While in Kano, he met Sheik Sa'id Hayatu, a man widely considered one of the most prominent victims of colonial rule.
-Hayatu was the leader of the Mahdiyya movement and had just returned from a forced sojourn in Cameroon.
+In 1947 Abubakar Gumi left his job as secretary to Qadi Attahiru and went to teach at the Kano Law School, which he had previously attended.
+While in Kano, he met Sheik Sa'id Hayatu, the son of the 19th-century Mahdist leader, Hayatu ibn Sa'id, and a man widely considered one of the most prominent victims of colonial rule.
+He was the leader of the Mahdiyya movement and had just returned from a forced sojourn in Cameroon.
 Abubakar became enthralled with the teachings of the Mahdiyya movement and briefly became a follower; he later married Hayatu's daughter, Maryam.
 However, she died after giving birth to a son.
 Abubakar Gumi's first son wasn't Ahmad Abubakar, but Dr Hamza Abubakar, a medical doctor currently practicing in Riyadh, Saudi Arabia, followed by Maj.
 Gen. Abdulkadir Abubakar (rtd.) and two elder sisters--one married to late Justice Muhammadu Bello, former chief justice of the federation, and the other married to Sheik Sunusi Gumbi, a well-known Islamic scholar and student of Abubakar Gumi.

-In 1949, Gumi took a teaching job at a school in Maru, Sokoto.
+In 1949 Gumi took a teaching job at a school in Maru, Sokoto.
 The school had a famous tutor, Aminu Kano, who was the co-founder of the Northern Teachers Association and proprietor of a few Muslim schools.
 Aminu and Gumi mingled and shared views on the influence of the traditional society with the Islamic faith, and also the indifference or support given to the situation of Bida or syncretism by the Sufi brotherhoods.

 He left Maru to further his education at the school of Arabic Studies in Kano.
 On completion of his studies, he became a teacher for two years at the school.
 He also attended a school of education in Sudan.

-In 1957, he became an interpreter for the Northern Nigeria government on Saudi Arabia matters.
+In 1957 he became an interpreter for the Northern Nigeria government on Saudi Arabia matters.